wOUShPT/Scumback/README.md

-A 1v1 party game made on INVICVS Game Jam 21
+A 1v1 party game made on INVICTVS Game Jam 21